The promise of voice AI in game development

 The possibilities are endless for voice AI to enable truly personalized and dynamic in-game narratives with character voices.

 Marco DeMiroz is a cofounder and general partner of The Venture Reality Fund who sees how voice AI could elevate VR gaming experiences with custom dialogue and gameplay.
-DeMiroz: “Imagine the ability to dynamically insert audio and storylines into games.
+DeMiroz said, “Imagine the ability to dynamically insert audio and storylines into games.
 A player could create their personal avatar as they currently do and now will have a plethora of funny, whimsical, and more options to choose for their avatar’s voice.
-And, their avatar can interact with NPCs and other characters with their own unique voices created by the player as well.
+And their avatar can interact with NPCs and other characters with their own unique voices created by the player as well.
 Additionally, voice AI can deliver ultra-realistic and customized voices that can dynamically alter the gameplay per player based on their own skills and progression.
 Voices could automatically adapt to new vectors in the gameplay to give players a high quality, personalized experience.”

 While real-time text-to-speech enables straightforward in-game dialogue, the future promise of voice AI technology is turning text into performances.
-Where the game designer can create the story and script, and each player can play a role in the narrative using their own voice, or even choose a licensed celebrity voice to enact certain key characters.
+Here the game designer can create the story and script, and each player can play a role in the narrative using their own voice, or even choose a licensed celebrity voice to enact certain key characters.
 Picture a storefront where players could select Samuel L. Jackson to voice their avatar (much like he’s licensed his voice for the Alexa assistant).

 Here’s a sample of a character from Moon Defense from Replica Studios.
-It’s a sci-fi game you’re playing a member of an alien race.
+It’s a sci-fi game in which you’re playing a member of an alien race.

-Or envision a future where game developers could integrate esports commentator dialogue dynamically into games, such as bringing World Cup updates into FIFA, Sunday Night Football updates into Madden NFL.
+Or envision a future where game developers could integrate esports commentator dialogue dynamically into games, such as bringing World Cup updates into FIFA or Sunday Night Football updates into Madden NFL.

 For engagement as well as player retention, game developers could explore new dynamic speech elements that really push creative boundaries and unlock new types of gameplay mechanics.